 THAT District of Tofino Council endorse DL117 as the location for the District Wastewater Treatment Plant as recommended by the Joint Liquid Waste Management Advisory Committee at the October 18th, 2016 meeting.

 THIS IS WHERE WE ARE RIGHT NOW

 The general location has been chosen, however a specific site on DL117 has yet to be determined.
-At this point, District staff and consultants are working on funding considerations, project delivery options and drafting the LWMP Stage 3 Report.
-Input and feedback will be sought from stakeholders, First Nations and the community and incorporated in the draft Report.
-The JLWMAC will finalize the Report by recommendation, and Council will adopt the Report through resolution.
-The final Stage 3 Report will be sent to the Minister of Environment for approval.
+At this point, District staff and consultants are working on funding considerations and project delivery options.
+Council has adopted the Final Stage 3 Report, and have sent it to the Minister of Environment for approval.